Julio-Maldonado/personal-site/app/data/about.md

 #### Intro
-I am a DACA recipient, TAMU Alumna, and software engineer.
+I'm a DACA recipient, TAMU Alumna, and software engineer.
 I'm passionate about advocating for the underserved and underrepresented, as well as solving problems for them.
-Technology has given me so much opportunity, so I hope to use my technical background to provide opportunities for others.
-I'm available to consult interesting projects, offer advice, or just talk - feel free to [reach out](/contact).
+Technology has given me so much opportunity so I hope to use my technical background to provide opportunities for others.
+I'm available to do interviews, speak at events, consult interesting projects, offer advice, or just talk - feel free to [reach out](/contact).
 <!-- <br>
 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and space.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in New York but travel to the San Francisco Bay Area frequently. -->
 <br><br>